|

 Use Sunscreen

-Using sunscreen is one of the best and most obvious ways that you can protect scars in a tanning bed.
-Sunscreen can be used for small and large scars, as you can apply as much or as little as you need to a certain area, and you can cover a few scars on your body.
+Sunscreen can be used for small and large scars, as you can apply as much or as little as you need to a certain area or to cover a few scars on your body.

-The best type of sunscreen to use to cover your scars would be a thick lotion, which will be easy to apply to small areas and which will give the best protection.
-A spray sunscreen might be too difficult to use to cover small areas.
+A thick lotion would be the best type of sunscreen to use to cover your scars.
+It will be easy to apply to small areas and will provide the best protection.

 Use Special Tanning Stickers

 Tanning stickers can also help to tan cute shapes onto your skin, leaving the area of the shape lighter than the rest of your tan.
-So you can enjoy these cute shapes all while protecting your scars from the UV rays.

 Wear Protective Clothing

-For example, if you have a scar from a cesarean section, then you could wear swimsuit bottoms that cover up the scar.
-This should not create too much of a difference with tan lines, as it would likely be an area covered by your swimsuit anyways.
+This should not create too much difference with tan lines, as it would likely be an area covered by your swimsuit anyway.

-Another option is to use a bandage to cover the scarred area, and not full pieces of clothing.
-Make sure that the bandage is thick enough to not allow UV rays through.
-You can often cut the bandage to the shape and size needed to cover your scar.
+Another option is to use a bandage to cover the scarred area instead of whole pieces of clothing.
+Ensure the bandage is thick enough to prevent UV rays from passing through.

 Use Alternative Tanning Methods

-There are quite a few different tanning methods available that do not require time in the sun or in a tanning bed.
-You could choose to use a self-tanning lotion, mousse, or gel at home, and apply it to your skin for a temporary, golden tan.
+You could choose to use a self-tanning lotion, mousse, or gel at home and apply it to your skin for a temporary, golden tan.

 To help cover scars, apply some moisturizer to your scar before applying the self-tanner to it.
 This will help the self-tanning product absorb better and be more even-looking with the rest of your skin.

-The other popular option is to have a spray tan done by a professional at a salon.
-They will be able to help cover your scars properly and will have good advice on how to cover the scars on the different areas of your body.
+They can help you cover your scars adequately and will give you good advice on how to cover the scars on different areas of your body.

 Can You Tan Scars?